dholt/packer-maas/dgxos5/README.md

 ## Notes:

+MAAS installs kernels independently of images when deploying Ubuntu.
-Deployment: After deploying nodes, they will likely need an apt update/upgrade due to MAAS installing a newer kernel than the one contained in the source DGX OS image.
+As a result, after deploying nodes, they will likely need an apt update/upgrade due to MAAS installing a newer kernel than the one contained in the source DGX OS image.

-Updating the images: MAAS installs kernels independently of images when deploying Ubuntu.
-The DGX images in MAAS should be kept as up-to-date as possible to avoid large kernel mismatches.
+The DGX images in MAAS should also be kept as up-to-date as possible to avoid large kernel mismatches.

 For more information, see: https://maas.io/docs/deb/2.9/ui/creating-a-custom-ubuntu-image

 ## Troubleshooting: